3L0C/wk/README.md

-`wk` offers users a portable, scriptable, and highly customizable interface for their key chord mappings through a number sources.
+`wk` offers users a portable, scriptable, and highly customizable interface for their key chord mappings through a number of sources.
 Key chords can be built into the binary via the [key_chords.def.h](config/key_chords.def.h) header, read from a [wks file](#wks-Files), or read from stdin with the same `wks` syntax.